extrabacon/http-delayed-response/README.md

 #### DelayedResponse.wait(timeout)

-Returns a callback handler that must be invoked within the allocated time.
+Returns a callback handler that must be invoked within the allocated time represented by `timeout`.

+The returned handler is the same as calling `DelayedResponse.end`.

 #### DelayedResponse.start(interval, initialDelay, timeout)